gordicaleksa/pytorch-learn-reinforcement-learning/README.md

 ## Hardware requirements

-You'll need some decent hardware to train the DQN in reasonable time so that you can iterate:
+You'll need some decent hardware to train the DQN in reasonable time so that you can iterate fast:
 1) **16+ GB of RAM** (Replay Buffer takes around ~7 GBs of RAM).
-2) The faster your GPU is - the better (well duh).
-Having said that VRAM is not the bottleneck you'll need **~ 2 GB VRAM**.
+2) The faster your GPU is - the better! :sweat_smile: Having said that VRAM is not the bottleneck you'll need **2+ GB VRAM**.

 With 16 GB RAM and RTX 2080 it takes ~5 days to train DQN on my machine - I'm **experiencing some slowdowns** which I haven't debugged yet.
 Here is the FPS (frames-per-second) metric I'm logging: